 Because the Kitchener-Waterloo Art Gallery is not a government or municipally-run art museum, we rely greatly on the generosity of our donors to support our community-based programs and uphold our mission of connecting people and ideas through art.

 Your donation will make the following possible:

-KWAG’s Youth Council has grown from 15 youth to over 100 participants through partnerships with the KW Multicultural Centre and the “Let’s Talk” group for newcomer youth.
+KWAG’s Youth Council has grown from its inception in 2012.
 Through collaborative projects and mentorships with local arts professionals, we cultivate a future generation of artists while developing creative skills that will benefit youth in any field they choose.
-For 2022 and beyond, we are expanding our youth programs and entering a partnership with Adventure4Change, an organization that addresses issues related to poverty and inequity for children, youth, and families.

-In partnership with the Canadian National Institute for the Blind and the Canadian Hearing Society, the Gallery is developing accessible programming for visitors who are blind or have vision loss and visitors who are deaf or hard of hearing.
-A tactile or multisensory tour and an ASL interpreted tour will be created for each exhibition module, while our interactive screens in the Education Hub will provide digital access to the Permanent Collection and introduce our current exhibitions in multiple languages including ASL.
+In partnership with the Canadian National Institute for the Blind, Autism Ontario and the Canadian Hearing Society, the Gallery is developing accessible programming for visitors who are blind or have vision loss and visitors who are deaf or hard of hearing.
+Tactile and multisensory tours and ASL interpreted tours are offered for each exhibition module, while our interactive screens in the Education Hub provide digital access to the Permanent Collection and introduce our current exhibitions in multiple languages including ASL.
 Sensory Free Saturdays and our Sensory Friendly Room offer a safe and comfortable environment for neurodiverse visitors, including visitors on the autism spectrum, people with sensory processing disorder, or those wanting a more sensory-friendly experience.